Faculty Mentorship and Expertise

-At the Tyler School of Art and Architecture we are incredibly proud of our deeply connected community of out-of-bound creators that starts with our distinguished faculty of innovators.
+At the Tyler School of Art and Architecture we are incredibly proud of our deeply connected community of boundary-breaking creators that starts with our distinguished faculty of innovators.

 Working at the peak of their powers, your Tyler professors are practicing artists, architects, designers, planners and scholars who create boundary-breaking work and teach to mentor new generations of creative thinkers and makers.
 Not only are they dedicated to what they do, but also to helping you find your “voice” through supportive instruction and critique.